Blake Shelton & Gwen Stefani Fight It Out In ‘The Voice’ Sneak Peek

-Blake Shelton and Gwen Stefani are going head to head in a new trailer for Season 17 of The Voice.
+Blake Shelton and Gwen Stefani are going head-to-head in a new trailer for Season 17 of The Voice.
 The NBC show gave fans their first look at upcoming episodes of the singing competition, which is set to return to TV on September 23, and fans can see that Gwen and Blake aren’t exactly going easy on one another just because they’re dating.

 The clip shared to Twitter and across the show’s various social media pages on August 14 showed the couple battling it out as Stefani teasingly asked her boyfriend of around four years, “You want to fight, Blakey?” to which he jokingly replied, “I’m probably going to pay for this later.”